 That isn’t to say that Pinterest doesn’t have a lot of AI power.
 Plus, its already massive following of engaged users is a force to be reckoned with.
 Converting them to a new platform will likely prove hard for Keen.

 The only thing that might draw loyal fans away is if Keen approaches curation platforms from a different angle.
 So, what can Keen do that Pinterest can’t?
-I think Google’s state-of-the-art machine learning skills and access to Google Search makes it unique.
+As an SEO expert I belive Google’s state-of-the-art machine learning skills and access to Google Search makes it unique.
 Using this technology, it always presents new, relevant content.
 As opposed to Pinterest, Keen isn’t created for mindless scrolling.

 Every time you use the app it builds on your interests to offer even better recommendations so the information you need is readily available.
 This aligns perfectly with Keen’s angle.
 According to founder CJ Adams, Keen’s aim is to create a place where you can nurture and grow your interests.
 Somewhere you can share with friends and “find things that will help in making this precious life count”.